AlexanderIbrahim1/pimc-sim/PLAN.md

 I got an autocorrelation time of 10 passes for the 3 x 2 x 2 matrix, for (P = 64, density=0.026)

-### [INCORRECT] At density = 0.1
-At this density, the COM and multilevel moves are frozen!
-  - COM step size drops to 0
-  - multilevel moves reduce to single bead moves
-  - single bead moves have a success rate of ~10%

-As a result, the autocorrelation time increases to ~150 passes (box = 3x2x2, P = 64, density = 0.1)
-  - the only recourse here is:
-    - pick a larger value of P so larger multilevel moves are allowed
-    - remove the COM and multilevel moves, because they fail anyways
-    - increase the number of passes for the single bead moves

-[INCORRECT] it turns out this was a bug where I was undercounting the number of accepts
-  - not sure how it changes the optimal step sizes, but they should not freeze anymore

 ## 2024-08-28